Motrin Cold and Flu Side Effects

 44. Laing VB, Sherertz EF, Flowres FP "Pemphigoid-like bullous eruption related to ibuprofen."
 J Am Acad Dermatol 19 (1988): 91-4

 45. Bar-Sela S, Levo Y, Zeevi D, et al "A lupus-like syndrome due to ibuprofen hypersensitivity."
 J Rheumatol 7 (1980): 379-80

 46. Halpern SM, Volans GN "Cutaneous toxicity of ibuprofen."
 Arch Dermatol 130 (1994): 259-60

 47. Asherov J, Schoenberg A, Weinberger A "Diplopia following ibuprofen administration."
 JAMA 248 (1982): 649

 48. Tullio CJ "Ibuprofen-induced visual disturbance."
 Am J Hosp Pharm 38 (1981): 1362

-Not all side effects for Motrin Cold and Flu may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Motrin Cold and Flu may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.